Skip to content

 • Increased blood pressure, which is unlikely to be noticeable unless your blood pressure is currently not controlled

-• Post injection joint Infection: This is very rare, one person in 10,000 may experience this. if the area that was injected becomes hot, red, swollen and very painful within 24-72 hours after the injection you should seek urgent medical attention
+• Post injection joint Infection: This is very rare, one person in 10,000 may experience this. if the area that was injected becomes hot, red, swollen and very painful, or if you feel unwell within 24-72 hours after the injection you should seek urgent medical attention

 • Other infections: Avoid close personal contact with unwell individuals following steroid injection.
 For example, people with Chickenpox, measles, and tuberculosis, especially if you have not had chickenpox or completed routine childhood vaccinations